math2001/BetterSnippetManager/README.md

 It depends of your needs:

 - If you intend to just use BetterSnippetManager, then pick the first solution (Package Control), **you'll get automatic update**.
-- On the opposite side, if you want to tweak it, use the second solution.
+- On the opposite side, if you want to tweak it, or even contribute (:+1:), use the second solution.
 Note that, to get updates, you'll have to `git pull`

 ## How to open the [`README`](https://github.com/math2001/FileManager/blob/master/README.md)